对于有意同时参与Benchmark Litigation Asia Pacific和Benchmark Litigation 中国的律所，我们强烈建议您分别提交申报材料，因为这样才可以让您的分所得到更好的曝光，也可让我们更精准地了解参与某案的合伙人来自哪个办公室。

 The Benchmark China research will be conducted in Mandarin.
-In this first edition, we will cover six major regions.
+In the second edition, we will cover six major regions.
 The ranking categories include Commercial disputes, International arbitration, Compliance: government and regulations, Construction and real estate, and Intellectual property.

 We have a dedicated team located in Hong Kong and actively researching the market on the ground.
 During the research period, we conduct extensive interviews with litigators, dispute resolution specialists and their clients to identify the leading litigators and firms.
 During these interviews, we examine recent casework handled by law firms and ask individual litigators to provide their professional opinions on peers and practitioners within their jurisdiction or practice area.

 DO NOT USE THE FORM AND LINKS FROM THE PREVIOUS YEARS.
 THE FORM AND LINKS ARE MADE FOR EACH RESEARCH CYCLE AND IS UPDATED EACH YEAR.

 For Benchmark China, firms are advised to submit by different offices.
 For each province/city, firms may submit either one Research form or multiple forms for specific dispute resolution practice areas.
 For example, Firm A has a Shanghai office which covers 5 practice areas that Benchmark China cover, so the Shanghai office has two ways to submit.
 Firstly, it can submit only one research form and put all cases of all areas in one form.
 Secondly, the Shanghai office can submit 5 forms separately based on different practice areas, that is, the Shanghai office submits 5 forms in total.